EQEmu/eqemu-docs-v2/docs/categories/aas/customizing-aas.md

 We see that at all ranks, the spell effect in use is 271, and we see that the base1 value increases at each rank.

-{% hint style="success" %}
+!!! info
       If you haven't read up on Spells for your EQEmu Server, you might want to take a quick look at the [Spells Guide](../spells/) before continuing.
-{% endhint %}

 271 is SE_BaseMovementSpeed and BV of the effect is percent.
 While SE 271 does not have limit or max value, it unfortunately does not stack with other movement increases.
 To summarize in a table, here is each rank of _Innate Run Speed_: